RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step4.md

 ## Get PDF file

 That is the file but now converted in PDF.
-If you want to download it to validate that is a true PDF file, executes this:
+If you want to download it to validate that is a true PDF file, execute this:

 `oci os object get -bn $OUT_BUCKET --file $file --name $file`{{execute}}